gavinmcfarland/plugma/README.md

     **Options**

     -   `--port`, `-p`: Specify a port number for the plugin preview.
+    -   `--mode`, `-m`: Specify the mode (development, production, test).

 -   ### release

-    Build the plugin and release to github.
+    Build the plugin and release to GitHub.

     **Options**